Data Recovery Tiers

 Tier 2 – Logical Recovery Moderately Difficult

 The majority of drives with software or logical issues fall into this category.
-This cases that fall into this level are for drives that moderate software issues and minor or no hardware problems.
+These cases that fall into this level are for drives that moderate software issues and minor or no hardware problems.
 This tier is for hard drives that have RAW Recovery, lost partitions.
-This level also covers needs deleted files or folders recovered, operating system that has been installed (by a Windows or OSX reinstallation) on a drive that needs recovery, drives or media that have some overwritten data, and severely corrupted file systems fall in this range also.
+This level also covers the need for deleted files or folders recovered, an operating system that has been installed (by a Windows or macOS re-installation) on a drive that needs recovery, drives or media that have some overwritten data, and severely corrupted file systems fall in this range also.

 Professional data recovery services are now available.